-- High Availability (HA): OEG throttling mechanism works in the same manner on the Mirror instance of the OEG, in any HA scenario, as it does on the Primary instance, with identical settings and limits. - In the case of an HA event, any messages that were in a throttling queue are dropped, without further notification to the client. - Business Continuity (DR): OEG throttling mechanism works in the same manner in the Disaster Recovery environment as it does in Production, with identical settings and limits. - In the case of a Business Continuity event, any messages that were in a throttling queue in Production environment are dropped, without further notification to the client. - MDG: OEG throttling and associated messages are not reflected in any public messages. - Drop Copy: OEG throttling does not apply to Drop Copy gateways.
+- High Availability (HA): OEG throttling mechanism works in the same manner on the Mirror instance of the OEG, in any HA scenario, as it does on the Primary instance, with identical settings and limits.
+In the case of an HA event, any messages that were in a throttling queue are dropped, without further notification to the client. - Business Continuity (DR): OEG throttling mechanism works in the same manner in the Disaster Recovery environment as it does in Production, with identical settings and limits.
+In the case of a Business Continuity event, any messages that were in a throttling queue in Production - MDG: OEG throttling and associated messages are not reflected in any public messages. - Drop Copy: OEG throttling does not apply to Drop Copy gateways.